 We have a strong approach to programme management, whether delivered at a local level for a specific service redesign or at a national level for initiatives such as NHS RightCare, which will ensure your transition remains on track – reducing risk and maximising impact.

 Our multi-award winning procurement and market management service is experienced in utilising our unique seven step strategic procurement process with a focus on patient, clinical and market engagement.
 Recent projects have integrated service provision, streamlined pathways and delivered significant savings for commissioners.

 Our unique business intelligence environment provides the data, intelligence and tools to monitor delivery to forecast and mitigate risk.
-By bringing together local health data from our in-house business intelligence system GEMIMA with specialised services activity data hosted in the National Commissioning Data Repository (NCDR) and social care data from local authorities, we can provide STPs and ACS with a unique level of insight and intelligence across end to end care pathways to inform robust decision making and improve patient outcomes.
+By bringing together local health data from our in-house business intelligence system GEMIMA with specialised services activity data hosted in the National Commissioning Data Repository (NCDR) and social care data from local authorities, we can provide STPs and ICS with a unique level of insight and intelligence across end to end care pathways to inform robust decision making and improve patient outcomes.